curvefi/fee-splitter/README.md

 # Audit

-The contract is currently under audit by Chainsecurity.
+The contract has been audited by Chainsecurity, the report can be found [here](audits/ChainSecurity.pdf).

 ## Contract Deployment